jjwaage/CS361/README.md

 For example:
     running http://localhost:5000/user/1 will return a JSON reponse with the user details!

-Go to https://github.com/jjwaage/CS361.wiki.git for the UML Diagram
+Go to the Wiki for the UML Diagram